griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 An example in [Kotlin](http://kotlinlang.org) to show a "functional" pipeline that transforms the input text   resulting in a Map associating the character to its occurrence.

-This simple example will be compared to an imperative example and a Java 8 stream implementation.
+This simple Kotlin example will be compared to an imperative example and a Java 8 stream implementation.

 ~~~